 Winter time is usually looked upon as the farmer's resting season; but to the thrifty farmer there comes no season of rest, that is, of absolute idleness.
 He may not be so driven as in the seasons of sowing and reaping, but there will always be enough to do if he but have the will to do it.
 The care of live stock will be, of course, his chief employment.
-To see that they are given food and water at regular intervals, that they are comfortably stabled or sheltered. that their stalls are cleaned out and liberally supplied with bedding, and that there is a free use of the curry-comb and brush-these are matters of great consequence, for the value of live stock largely depends on the character of their winter keeping.
-Then there are the dairy cows and breeding ewes.
+To see that they are given food and water at regular intervals, that they are comfortably stabled or sheltered, that their stalls are cleaned out and liberally supplied with bedding, and that there is a free use of the curry-comb and brush-these are matters of great consequence, for the value of live stock largely depends on the character of their winter keeping.
+Then there are the dairy cows and breed ing ewes.
 These demand much looking after, especially as their time of parturition approaches.
 The life of many a valuable animal is lost, or its usefulness impaired, through want of attention at this critical period.
-Cows, if possible, should be shut up singly in box-stalls, and ewes separated from the rest of the flock.
-That the young calves and lambs are made snug and warm, and their dams supplied with nutritious food, will be cess.
-Looked at from this point of view alone, the thrifty farmer's particular care.
-And so also the Fat Stock show cannot fail to be of great with respect to breeding sows; the supply of service to the whole country.
+Cows, if possible, should be shut up singly in box-stalls, and ewes soparated from the rest of the flock.
+That the young calves and lambs are made snug and warm, and their dams supplied with nutritious food, will be the thrifty farmer's particular core.
+And so also with respect to breeding sows; the supply of service to the whole country.

 pigs, as well as of all other young stock of the farm, depends much on the attention given by the farmer to his breeding animals throughout the winter season.
-Then there is what we call, "taking time by the forelock."
+Then there is what we call, "taking time by the forelook."
 The thrifty farmer will see that everything which can be done in winter, and which, if neglected, would delay the operations of summer, is done as far and well as it can be.
-The year's supply of fuel will be get ready; drawn up, cut, spit, and put under cover.
-Ploughs, harrows, drills, respers, etc., will be refitted if they require it, and if a fresh coat of paint is needed, it will be given.
+The year's supply of fuel will be got ready; drawn up, cut, spit, and put under cover.
+Ploughs, harrows, drills, reapers, etc. will be refitted if they require it, and if a fresh coat of paint is needed, it will be given.
 Seed grain will be got ready, or a supply of it purchased.
 Fences will be repaired, if the weather allows such work.
-In a word, the whole farm, and everything upon it, will get from the thrifty farmer wholesome care in winter as well as in summer; and it is only such a farm that realizes to us the ideal of the farming that pays.
+In a word, the whole farm and everything upon it, will get from the thrifty farmer wholesome care in winter as well as in summer; and it is only such a farm that realizes to us the ideal of the farming that pays.